Broken Furnace Leaves Homan Square Woman With No Heat, Broken Pipes

-Chicago (CBS) — If the chill from ice or the winter winds makes you shiver outside, consider what Marilyn Lee’s Homan Square home is like inside.
+Chicago (CBS) — If the chill from ice or the winter winds makes you shiver outside, consider what Marilyn Lee’s home in Homan Square is like inside.

-RELATED Some Stay In Their Homes Despite Not Having Heat
+RELATED: Some Stay In Their Homes Despite Not Having Heat

 “It’s just been a horrific situation,” said Lee, who describes herself as a disabled widow.